-In this section, a model for the spread of HIV through sexual transmission depends on the behavior of rational susceptible individuals.
-HIV prevalence is both an endogenous to sexual risk-behaviors and the result of decisions to use protection or expose.
+In this section, a model for the spread of HIV through sexual transmission depends on the behavior of rational individuals who are susceptible to infection.
+HIV prevalence is both endogenous to sexual risk-behaviors and a result of the decision to protect or expose.

 There are two health states in the model, susceptible and infected.
 Once an individual becomes infected, they cannot return to the susceptible state.
 However, an individual's level of health in the infected state depends on whether or not they receive treatment.
 A government or agency provides treatment for a constant proportion of infected individuals.
 In each time period t, individuals randomly match with a sexual partner.
-An individual is aware of their own health status and the overall HIV prevalence in the population, \alpha, but is unaware of their partner's health state.
+An individual is aware of their own health state and the overall HIV prevalence in the population, $\alpha$ , but is unaware of their partner's health state.
 Of the total population, N=1, a proportion $\alpha$ are infected with HIV in the initial time period ( $\alpha(t_0)>0$ ).